Robert-DeForrest-Reynolds/TheWildWorld/Documentation/The Wild World 1.0 Release.md

 - [ ] Stock Market Buy Stock
 - [ ] Stock Market Sell Stock

 I'd like [[Lani]] to make a roadmap here of the pets for 1.0 release.
 Simply put, what is expected for 1.0 release is something functional that is still what you'd deem playable, with a gameplay loop.
 I'll start by adding a few things, and let you go from there.
 I recommend making a good list for you to tackle, and then adding more, and tackling them in groups.
 Anything put on this list will be expected in the 1.0 release.
-If there are things you do not think can be implemented timely, that aren't required for the core gameplay loop, just put them here: [[The Wild World Pets]], and focus on the 1.0 release.
+If there are things you do not think can be implemented timely, that aren't required for the core gameplay loop, just put them here: [[The Wild World Taming]], and focus on the 1.0 release.
 Word should be concise, but not necessarily vague, I just tend to be vague.
 You can word them however you'd like.

 ### Pets
 - [ ] Pets, Conceptualize Programmatic Architecture